luontola/darkstar-exp/README-TREF.txt

 should solve the issue.

-    INTEGRATING TRANSPARENT REFERENCES TO DARKSTAR
+    ENABLING AND DISABLING TRANSPARENT REFERENCES

-Use the /docs/DarkstarIntegration-v3.diff patch to modify Darkstar Server's sources.
-Add the TransparentReference related classes to Darkstar and build the server JAR.
+In darkstar-exp.properties, add the following values to darkstar.exp.hooks in order to enable the TransparentReferences extension.
+Omit them to disable it.

+  net.orfjackal.darkstar.exp.mods.TransparentReferencesHook1of2
+  net.orfjackal.darkstar.exp.mods.TransparentReferencesHook2of2